aalokpatwa/-dpo/README.md

 This repository contains code for aligning GPT-2 124M using DPO, and also performing SFT using the same DPO dataset.

-Credit to @karpathy for the GPT-2 PyTorch architecture.
+Credit to @karpathy for the GPT-2 PyTorch architecture and @graykode for the custom tokenizer.

 ## Installation
 ```